nubenetes/awesome-kubernetes/docs/python.md

 - [dineshkumarkb.com: Reverse a linked list without additional datastructures using python](https://dineshkumarkb.com/tech/reverse-a-linked-list-without-additional-datastructures-using-python/)
 - [analyticsvidhya.com: Implementing ETL Process Using Python to Learn Data Engineering](https://www.analyticsvidhya.com/blog/2021/06/implementing-python-to-learn-data-engineering-etl-process/)
 - [infoworld.com: How to use the Python for loop](https://www.infoworld.com/article/3623689/how-to-use-the-python-for-loop.html) The for loop construction in Python easily iterates over a collection of items.
 Here’s what you need to know to use it well.
+- [stackoverflow.blog: Getting started with… Python 🌟](https://stackoverflow.blog/2021/07/14/getting-started-with-python/) Here's a collection of resources on how to get started using Python.

 <center>
 <blockquote class="twitter-tweet tw-align-center" data-lang="es"><p lang="en" dir="ltr">29 common beginner Python errors on one page via <a href="https://t.co/Ctvy84KXKx">https://t.co/Ctvy84KXKx</a> <a href="https://twitter.com/hashtag/Python?src=hash">#Python</a> <a href="https://twitter.com/hashtag/Sysadmin?src=hash">#Sysadmin</a> <a href="https://twitter.com/hashtag/Programming?src=hash">#Programming</a> <a href="https://twitter.com/hashtag/Unix?src=hash">#Unix</a> <a href="https://twitter.com/hashtag/Linux?src=hash">#Linux</a> <a href="https://t.co/vaZaJETNPU">pic.twitter.com/vaZaJETNPU</a></p>&mdash; nixCraft (@nixcraft) <a href="https://twitter.com/nixcraft/status/706530828092731393">6 de marzo de 2016</a></blockquote>